 Tooth Extraction Process

 At the time of extraction your doctor will need to numb your tooth, jawbone, and gums that surround the area with a local anesthetic.
 During the extraction process you will feel a lot of pressure.
-This is from the process of firmly rocking the tooth in order to widen the socket for removal.
+This is from the process of firmly rocking or rotating the tooth in order to widen the socket, allowing for tooth removal.
 You feel the pressure without pain as the anesthetic has numbed the nerves stopping the transference of pain, yet the nerves that transmit pressure are not profoundly affected.
 If you do feel pain at any time during the extraction, please let us know right away.

 Sectioning a Tooth